 The summer months are here.
-Time for vacations and outdoor adventures.
+Time for vacations and outdoor adventures, while enjoying a fresh bottle of Organic European Baby Formula.
 This means a change in temperature and a change in wardrobe for you and baby.

 Finding the best way to dress a baby during this season can be tricky, especially when taking into account safety, comfort, and everyday practicality.